What can we learn from the conformal noninvariance of the Klein-Gordon equation?: Introduction

 The remainder of this paper is organized as follows.
 In Sec.\,\ref{Relativistic}, we examine the implications of the conformal noninvariance of the KGE using the fully relativistic regime of the equation.
-We first conduct our analysis using the concept of current, then we use the Lagrangian formalism to complement our study.
-In Sec.\,\ref{NonRelativistic}, we examine the consequences of such a noninvariance within the nonrelativistic limit of the equation.
+We first conduct our analysis using the concept of current, then we use the Lagrangian formalism to consolidate our results.
+The right Weyl transformation of $\varphi(x)$ that will be used in the rest of this paper is derived in that section and is shown to be unique.
+The physical interpretation of our results are discussed.
+In Sec.\,\ref{NonRelativistic}, we examine the physical consequences of such a noninvariance within the nonrelativistic limit of the equation.
+The significance of our results in relation to the foundations of quantum mechanics are discussed.
 In Sec.\,\ref{dBBApproach}, we look at the issue from the de Broglie-Bohm hydrodynamics approach to quantum mechanics.
 In Sec.\,\ref{LinkWithMaxwell}, we revisit the conformal invariance of Maxwell's equations in light of this noninvariance of the KGE.
-In Sec.\,\ref{Sec:VectorConstruction}, we attempt to extract the conformally invariant non-minimally coupled KGE from a conformally invariant vector field Lagrangian.
+In Sec.\,\ref{Sec:VectorConstruction}, we extract the conformally invariant non-minimally coupled KGE from a conformally invariant vector field Lagrangian.
 In Sec.\,\ref{AharonovBohm}, we discuss the implications of the Weyl transformation on the Aharonov-Bohm effect and its link with the conformal noninvariance of the KGE.
 We conclude this paper with a brief summary and discussion section.